gcanti/tcomb-form/GUIDE.md

 (locals: any) => UVDOM | ReactElement
 ```

-where `locals` is an object contaning the "recipe" for rendering the input and is built by tcomb-form for you.
+where `locals` is an object contaning the "recipe" for rendering the input, and is built by tcomb-form for you.
 The returned value can be a [UVDOM](https://github.com/gcanti/uvdom) or a `ReactElement`.

-For example this is the recipe for a textbox:
+For example, this is the recipe for a textbox:

 ```js
 {